falabrasil/kaldi-br/README.md

 `test/spkTE_n` contain symbolic links to the actual wav-transcription base dir.

 * __fb\_02\_define\_localdict.sh__:
 This script specially fulfills the files inside `local/dict` dir.
-A dependency is the `g2p` software, which files must be in the same directory of the `fb_02_define_localdict.sh` script.
+A dependency of this script is the `g2p` software.

 Below you can see the proper way to execute the scripts.
 Executing the scripts with no params will also prompt a usage help.